ThalesGroup/ssla-manager-rest/README.md

 # security-policy-manager-rest-api

-Implements a REST API for the security policy manager module and to manage SSLAs remotely.
+Implements a REST API for the SSLA manager module and to manage SSLAs remotely.

 ## Quick start